owlbarn/tutorial/book/diffequation/README.md

 ![Change the initial states on three dimension by only 0.1%, and the value of Lorenz system changes visibly.](images/diffequation/lorenz_02.png "lorenz_02"){ width=100% #fig:diffequation:lorenz_02 }

 According to [@fig:diffequation:lorenz_02], the first figure shows that, initially the systems looks quite like that in [@fig:diffequation:lorenz_01], but after about 15 seconds, the system state begins to change.
-This change is then quantified using the euclidean distance between these two systems.
+This change is then quantified using the Euclidean distance between these two systems.
-Clearly the difference two system changes sharply after a certain period of time, with no sign fo converge.
+Clearly the difference two system changes sharply after a certain period of time, with no sign of converge.
-You can try to extend the timespan longer, and the conclusion will still be similar.
+You can try to extend the timespan longer, and the conclusion will still hold.

-This result shows that, in the Lorenz system, even a tiny bit of change in the initial state can lead to a large and chaotic change of future state after a while.
+This result shows that, in the Lorenz system, even a tiny bit of change of the initial state can lead to a large and chaotic change of future state after a while.
-It partly explains why weather prediction is difficult to do: you can only accurately predict the weather for a certain period of time, any day longer and the weather will be extremely sensitive to a tiny bit of perturbations at the beginning, such as ..., well, such as the flapping of the wings of a distant butterfly several weeks earlier.
+It partly explains why weather prediction is difficult to do: you can only accurately predict the weather for a certain period of time, any day longer and the weather will be extremely sensitive to a tiny bit of perturbations at the beginning, such as, well, such as the flapping of the wings of a distant butterfly several weeks earlier.
 You are right, the Lorenz equation is closely related to the idea we now call "butterfly effect" in the pop culture.

 ### Damped Oscillation

 This oscillation system appears frequently in Physics and several other fields: charge flow in electric circuit, sound wave, light wave, etc.
 These phenomena all follow the similar pattern of ODEs.
 One example is the mass attached on a spring.
 The system is placed vertically.
 First the spring stretches to balance the gravity; once the system reaches equilibrium, we can then study the upward displacement of the mass from its original position, denoted with $x$.
 One the mass is in motion, at any place $x$, the pulling force on the mass is proportional to displacement $x$: $F=-kx$.
 Here $k$ is a positive parameter.